-Wise men play a pivotal role in most depiction of the birth of Christ, where they are shown coming from a distant land to honor a newborn King with gifts of gold, frankincense and myrrh.
+Wise men play a pivotal role in most depictions of the Nativity, where they are shown coming from a distant land to honor a newborn King with gifts of gold, frankincense and myrrh.
 Three Magi are shown in almost all scenes, with each one bearing a gift.
-But is this what the Bible says?

-11. And when they (the wise men) had come into the house (in Bethlehem), they found the little child (Jesus) with Mary His mother . . . then they opened their treasures and presented their gifts to Him - gold and frankincense and myrrh.
-(Matthew 2)
+11. And when they (the wise men) had come into the house (in Bethlehem), they found the little child (Jesus) with Mary His mother . . . then they opened their treasures and presented their gifts to Him - gold and frankincense and myrrh (Matthew 2:11, HBFV throughout)

 Matthew 2:11 is the ONLY place in the New Testament that lists the gifts given to Christ.
 Notice that the above verse does NOT state how many Magi came to worship Jesus.
 Men have ASSUMED that there were only three wise men based on a "one gift per person" formula.
 This assumption, however, depicted in many scenes of the Nativity, is almost certainly not correct.
 The Roman Catholic Church confirms that the gospels OMIT the number of Magi and that they have no consistent tradition regarding how many of them there were.
 They do state, however, that Orient tradition would favor at least TWELVE Magi.

 Have you ever noticed in a Nativity the size of the gifts offered to baby Jesus?
 The Magi are shown holding tiny boxes or small containers that many times are held in just one hand.
 The assumption portrayed is that it was acceptable to honor the KING of Kings (let alone human kings) with what amounts to hand-held "samples" of precious goods.
 Yet we find in scripture people like the Queen of Sheba who also traveled a great distance to honor a king.
 When she appeared before Solomon, who was already wealthy, she honored him by offering 120 talents of gold (2Chronicles 9:2).